Blueberry Buttermilk Pancakes

-- 1 pint (350 grams) fresh or frozen blueberries
+- 1 dry pint fresh or frozen blueberries

-- In a large bowl, combine the flour, sugar, baking powder, baking soda and salt.
+- In a large bowl, combine the flour, whole wheat flour, sugar, baking powder, baking soda, cinnamon and salt.
 In a separate bowl, whisk together the buttermilk, eggs, vanilla and melted butter.
 Add to the dry ingredients and mix until just combined.
 Gently fold in the blueberries.

 - Store leftovers in an airtight container in the fridge for up to 1 week, or freezer for up to 1 month.
 Reheat in the toaster.